Robotics-and-Dynamical-Systems-Lab/RAS545/Final_Project/readme.md

 1b. **Solving the maze**: Students must determine an algorithm to solve the 4x4 maze
    - The algorithm to solve the maze must produce the physical waypoints for navigating the solution path from its image.
 Hence a physical interpretation of the robot's workspace must be obtained from pixel values of the solution path.
-   - The way points are represented with the numbered green points on the image below.
+   - The way points are represented with the numbered green points on the image above.
 The numbering starts from the top for a maze generated from the top.
    - The number of waypoints would depend on the structure of the maze.

 ### 2: Digital Twin Path Planning